The Best Way To Learn Beginning Python

 (I'll be gracious and give you a bit of wiggle: finish at least 90% of them.
 But I want you to solidly attempt every single one.)

 Do chapters 0 through 8, then chapter 10, in this way.
 (Chapter 9, and chapters 11 and beyond, are useful but optional.
-Do some, all, or none of them as you like.)
+Do them if you like, but only after completing chapter 10.)

 Once you've done that, you have my permission to say you've mastered the basics.
-And you're qualified to start reading Powerful Python.
+And you're qualified to apply for Powerful Python Academy..

 Al Sweigart, the author of Automate the Boring Stuff, has no idea I'm publishing this.
 I don't get a kickback or anything.